Basic Concept

 The Nisshinbo Group has established a risk management system, shown in the diagram below, to appropriately address business risks and minimize any losses associated with those risks.

 The President and the Director of Nisshinbo Holdings Inc. is the chief risk management officer, and the Chief Exective officer appoints a general manager from among the Managing officer of the Company.
-The general manager is usually the Director and the Chief of the Corporate Strategy Center of the Company.
-The Risk Management Secretariat is located in the Corporate Governance Department of Corporate Strategy Center.
+The person responsible for overall risk management is normally the executive officer in charge of the Risk Management Department of the Company.
+The Risk Management Secretariat is located in the Risk Management Department.

 Risk Management Structure